 Secret 8: Practice understanding more native English speaker conversations.
 Review everything you've learned.
 Add another reduced form to your growing list -- *ta.
 Bonus: Learn some important vocabulary.
 Includes practice exercises and a test of all of the secrets you've learned so far!

 Sound more natural, more like a native English speaker, with the important secret on this video!
 Includes a conversation with you and me!

 Now that you've studied real spoken English, how much real English conversation can you understand?
 Take this challenge to find out.

-Please review these lessons.
+Please review the lessons you learned, if you'd like.
+Then go to my next level class, "ESL More English".
 If you have any questions, email me anytime (firstname.lastname@example.org).

 The textbook for this class is a complete book of reduced forms, "Whaddaya Say", Second Edition